No B.S. CRM Comparison: Close Vs. Go HighLevel

 To quickly find the information you need, filter lead history by activities like calls, emails, specific users, or by associated contacts.

 To discuss a specific case or give status updates to your manager, you can share a lead activity with another Close user.
-If you have a Business plan and want to streamline your outreach, you’ll have Email Sequences to help you reach your contacts most effectively.
+If you have a Business plan and want to streamline your outreach, you’ll have Email Workflows to help you reach your contacts most effectively.

 Built-in Calling and SMS functionality: Close also allows you to make and receive calls and SMS directly inside the tool.